orsonteodoro/oiledmachine-overlay/SECURITY.md

 easily classified but have a disclosed/undisclosed GHSA or CVE entry.

 The full list of abbreviations can be found in the [vf.eclass](https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/eclass/vf.eclass#L96).

+When tagged release is properly secure, the live ebuild may convert back to tagged versioning.